C-bowman/inference-tools/docs/source/GibbsChain.rst

 n'th sample is used) in order to reduce the size of the data set for storage, or to produce uncorrelated samples.

-based on the diagnostics we can choose to manually set a global burn and thin value, which is used (unless otherwise specified) by all methods which access the samples
+Based on the diagnostics we can choose to manually set a global burn and thin value, which is used (unless otherwise specified) by all methods which access the samples:

 .. code-block:: python